meiguiz/SSDC-Grasp/README.md

 ### Visualization

-To visualize the inference results of DCNet on the TranscCG dataset.
+To visualize the inference results of DCNet on the TransCG dataset.
 Change the config and checkpoint in inference.yaml, input dirs in sample_inference.py to your path.
 ```
 $ python sample_inference.py
 ```